Questions? Ph: 1800 925 525 Cart empty

 What should you look for when buying a pair of poles?
 Here are a few pointers on the technical aspects of pole selection.

-Smaller diameter poles are lighter and well suited to general bushwalking.
-When carrying a heavy pack or tackling arduous conditions a larger diameter pole will be more resistant to flexing under load.
+Smaller diameter poles from the Passport range are lighter and well suited to general bushwalking.
+When carrying a heavy pack or tackling arduous conditions a larger diameter pole from the Ridgeline or Causeway ranges will be more resistant to flexing under load.

 All of our walking poles collapse for stowage and transport.
 There are a number of ways in which the sections of a pole are secured together when expanded for use.